garth5689/garth5689.github.io/_drafts/boggle_solver.md

 * Words must be three or more letters.

 #### Dictionary
 Let's start by talking about the dictionary.
-In order to know if we have words, we need a dictionary to pull from.
+In order to know what qualifies as a word, we need a dictionary to pull from.
 In this case, I'll be using a public domain word list titled [enable1.txt](http://norvig.com/ngrams/enable1.txt).
 It contains approximately 170,000 of the most commonly used words.
 There's nothing particularly special about this list, it just happens to be very popular and public domain.

 ## Searching The Grid
-Now we know what we're looking for, so let's start to search.

 ### Naive
 The most basic solution would be to traverse all possible paths through the grid, only stopping when there are no more available squares to move to.
 Along the way, each string of letters would be checked to see if it's a word.
 This approach would certainly be the the most thorough, but would also lead to countless unnecessary calculations.

-For example, say the search is four letters in, and the first four squares spell out "XKCD".
-Using this naive strategy, the search would continue, looking for words starting with "XKCD".
+For example, say the search is four letters in, and the first four squares spell out `XKCD`.
+Using this naive strategy, the search would continue, looking for words starting with `XKCD`.
 Clearly, this is going to be fruitless, and the search could have been stopped earlier.
 The naive search will spend a significant amount of time searching dead ends looking for words.

 Additionally, this algorithm would also have to construct every possible traversal of the grid, which would take quite a long time.
 Moving along a grid such as this, while not allowing for repeated stops at the same point is called a [self-avoiding walk](https://en.wikipedia.org/wiki/Self-avoiding_walk).
 For smaller grids such as this, it's possible to enumerate all the paths, but a general formula doesn't exist for an arbitrary grid size.